-This study is aimed to provide a detailed data base on major and minor element compositions of modern and fossil tooth from hippopotamids in order to (a) identify sedimentary environments, (b) asses chemical distribution patterns induced during enamel formation and (c) to recognize diagenetic overprint.
+This study is aimed to provide a detailed data base on major and minor element compositions of modern and fossil teeth from Hippopotamids in order to (1) identify sedimentary environments, (2) asses chemical distribution patterns induced during enamel formation and (3) to recognize diagenetic overprint.

-Secondary alteration controls in particular FeO, MnO, SO3 and F concentration, which are 2 to 10 times higher in fossil than in modern enamel.
-The post-mortem addition of these elements appears to be a general phenomenon in fossil bone and tooth materials, irrespective of age and the environmental settings worldwide.
-Very often the distribution of these elements along enamel profiles perpendicular to the EDJ shows U-shape patterns which are the result of diffusive migration of the surrounding pore solution in the sediment into the tooth (Kohn, 2008; Millard and Hedges, 1996).
+Secondary alteration controls in particular FeO, MnO, SO3 and F concentrations, which are 2 to 10 times higher in fossil than in modern enamel.
+The post-mortem addition of these elements appears to be a general phenomenon in fossil bone and tooth materials, irrespective of age and the environmental settings.
+Very often the distribution of these elements along enamel profiles perpendicular to the EDJ shows U-shape patterns which are the result of diffusive migration of the surrounding pore solution in the sediment into the tooth (Millard and Hedges, 1996; Kohn, 2008).
 The addition of F, FeO, MnO, and SO3 occurs at constant Ca/P ratios, which implies that secondary Ca-P minerals, such as fluorite or vivianite, do not precipitate during alteration.
-The concentrations of components such as SiO2, Al2O3, K2O are often low (<0.1 wt. %) in fossil and modern material indicating mechanical introduction and pre-

-- 5 cipitation of silicate minerals has not being relevant.
-Fossil dentin and cement have lower P2O5 and CaO contents than enamel and even the Ca/P ratio differs from that enamel.
+The concentrations of components such as SiO2, Al2O3, K2O are often low (<0.1 wt. %) in fossil and modern material indicating mechanical introduction and precipitation of silicate minerals has not been relevant.
+Fossil dentin and cement have lower P_2O_5 and CaO contents than enamel and even the Ca/P ratio differs from that enamel.
 However, because of the large variation of the concentrations, including those of Na, Mg and Cl, no systematic difference between fossil and modern dentin and cement can be identified.
-Systematic studies along dentin growth structure have to be - made in order to evaluate whether the observed chemical distributions represent original patterns manifested during dentin and cement formation or whether they have been overprinted by post-mortem processes.
+Systematic studies along dentin growth structures have to be made in order to evaluate whether the observed chemical distributions represent original patterns manifested during dentin and cement formation or whether they have been overprinted by post-mortem processes.